Tehsurfer/the-arrrbitrage/README.md

 # the-arrrbitrage
 The Arrrbitrage is a basic platform for pillaging data from cryptocurrency exchanges with a focus on the Australian investor.
-The display url is: https://contrarian.netlify.com/ with the corresponding [git repository](https://github.com/Tehsurfer/hugo-contrarian)
+The display url is: https://contrarian.netlify.com/ with the corresponding [website git repository](https://github.com/Tehsurfer/hugo-contrarian)
 ## Set up ye ship
 The project was not originally made with the intention of distribution.
 But if you are interested in running it here are some recommended steps:
 1. Download repository to a folder